dtalla/AD-Enum-Splunk-Detection-Lab/Attacks/detonation-log.md

 During the archive stage, `Compress-Archive` intermittently threw an Access Denied error against the FileStream handle for the target zip file.
-This traces back to the executing account not holding sufficient permission on `C:\ProgramData` at that path and moment (the same class of per file ACL issue described below for `Copy-Item`), not to a fault in the script itself.
+This traces back to the executing account not holding sufficient permission on `C:\ProgramData` at that path and moment, not to a fault in the script itself.
 The script's own catch block recovered from the error and the archive was still written to disk in most runs.